lacerdamarcelo/world-cup-2026-predictions/README.md

 ## Important

 **Every bit of this code was entirely vibe-coded.
-This isn't intended to be a high-end simulator that gives me the probabilities of each team reaching a certain goal.
+This isn't intended to be a serious statistics-based simulator running (Monte Carlo or anything like that) that gives me the probabilities of each team reaching a certain goal.
 I just wanted to know what Gemini thinks about what is going to happen at the 2026 FIFA World Cup.
 Therefore, DON'T TAKE ANY OF THIS SERIOUSLY.**

 ## 🚀 Key Features